 Who is your target customer?

 While the average child in the United States is white, you can’t just advertise to all white children.
 It’s unrealistic, and you will not get the response you want.
-Instead, you must identify the demographic that you want to reach and then find ways to serve those customers.
+Instead, you must identify the demographic you want to reach and find ways to serve those customers.

 It’s important to realize that the demographics of your customer are a combination of both the demographics of the parents and the demographics of the children.
 The parents of a child in a private preschool can be significantly different from those of a child in a daycare center.